BRYKK Guide · Privacy

 Translation privacy

-BRYKK's translation runs entirely on your device using Apple's Translation framework.
-Voice audio is never transmitted, never recorded, never logged.
-The translated text never leaves your phone unless you choose to send it as a chat message.
+BRYKK's translation uses Apple's on-device translation when supported.
+Translation audio is not recorded, not logged, and not used for ads.
+Translated text stays on your phone unless you choose to send it as a chat message.

 If you want to leave